JHJORE/NeRF_in_Ue5/Documents/Raport_SummerIntern2023_NeRF.md

-# Title: Rapport An Exploration of the Implementation of NeRF with Unreal Engine 5
+# Title: An Exploration of the Implementation of NeRF with Unreal Engine 5

 ## Table of Content
 - [Abstract](#abstract)